 Our crew always includes the following professionals:

 - hoist operator

-- paramedic (trained in height rescues)
+- paramedic (trained in water and height rescues)

-- emergency physician
+- emergency physician (trained in water and height rescues)

 All of the emergency physicians employed in our offshore air rescue teams have above-average experience in emergency and intensive medical treatment and regularly work in emergency medicine on land in addition to their work with our offshore rescue teams.
 Their specialist training and active work in hospitals and ERs on the mainland ensures that our emergency physicians are familiar with all of the methods of modern emergency medicine.